South Carolina women open NCAA with Staley's 500th win - WHIZ News

-SAN ANTONIO (AP) — South Carolina coach Dawn Staley got her 500th career victory when Aliyah Boston and the top-seeded Gamecocks beat Mercer 79-53 in the first round of the NCAA Tournament on Sunday.
+SAN ANTONIO (AP) — South Carolina coach Dawn Staley was already thinking ahead after getting her 500th career win in the first round of the women’s NCAA Tournament.

+“Five hundred one sounds nice, and on and on and on,” Staley said.

+Aliyah Boston had 20 points and 18 rebounds and Victaria Saxton also scored 20, leading the top-seeded Gamecocks to a 79-53 victory over Mercer on Sunday.

 Amoria Neal-Tysor had 15 points for Mercer (19-7).
 Jada Lewis added 14 points, and Shannon Titus finished with 12.